Search

 Celebrating Excellence Day at Sherwood Forest Hospitals Trust

-Joining together with healthcare professionals to celebrate SFHT achievements
+Joining together with healthcare professionals to celebrate SFHFT achievements

 On 16th October 2024, we at OPUS Music CIC were thrilled to be part of Sherwood Forest Hospitals Foundation Trust’s Celebrating Excellence Day.
 It was a wonderful opportunity to share our work on building a “musical hospital,” bringing music into the heart of patient care.
 Our musicians performed live throughout the day, creating moments of connection and joy for staff and patients alike.